-The Finance and Premises Committee is a sub-committee of the main governing body.
+The Finance and Premises Committee is a sub-committee of the main board of trustees.
 It is responsible for monitoring and evaluation and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements and reporting, receiving reports from the internal auditor and drafting the annual budget including setting staff levels.
 It also incorporates the role of an Audit Committee.
-This committee also reviews issues relating to health and safety, premises and related issues, monitoring staffing and maintaining personnel policies.
+This committee also reviews issues relating to health and safety, premises and related issues and discusses staffing as monitoring and maintaining personnel policies.